 On a side note, you can attempt changes like bold, underline and other stuff to create an impact on one statement in the logo design.
-Not to mention, these selections of font must also suit and cope up with your company’s standards in different products.
-Here’s an example of how a mixture of different fonts would end up messing the environment and confusing the customers.
+Not to mention, these selections of the font must also suit and cope up with your company’s standards in different products.
+Here’s an example of how a mixture of different fonts would end up messing with the environment and confusing the customers.

 3. Simplicity and Clarity:

 Talking about confusing the customers, this next point should definitely stick to your mind while creating a logo for the company.
 As mentioned earlier, logos act as a medium in representing the company’s ideology and purpose of bringing any new product.
-In the reverse case, what is the use of such a logo which in turn confuses the customers.
+In the reverse case, what is the use of such a logo which in turn confuses the customers?

 Simultaneously, have a side by side look at both of these logos.
 Which one among these makes more sense?
 Ultimately, it should be the one on the right, as it is a simple logo of a cleaning service agency with a small mop to illustrate.

-4. In case of Rebranding:
+4. In the case of Rebranding:

 It is very often that in the meantime of your company it may be rebranded due to several reasons.
 With attention to rebranding, do check here (previous blog on rebranding) to know more about it.
 Back to the logo designing, you should also be extra careful when redesigning the logo in case of rebranding.